info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 Diarrhea: https://apps.who.int/gho/data/view.main.ghe2002015-CH3?lang=en
 Poverty: https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

+## The Dataset
+Our dataset is related to our project domain

 ## Expected Implications

 Assuming that areas that are poverty stricken have less access to clean water, the people in the affected areas have a higher likelihood of being infected with diseases such as cholera or diarrheal disease.